-- The PHA's minimum rent is \$25 - In determining the cash value of assets, PHA calls for using: - The current balance of savings accounts - The average six-month balance for checking accounts
+- The PHA's minimum rent is \$25. - In determining the cash value of assets, PHA calls for using: - the current balance of savings accounts - the average 6 months balance for checking accounts.

 Using the HUD-50058 forms following, please compute the following for the Carlson family: